-As with all areas of life, we need to follow social distancing restrictions to make sure you are as safe as possible when coming to worship with us.
+As with all areas of life, we will still need to follow social distancing restrictions to make sure you are as safe as possible when coming to worship with us.
+It’s wonderful news that lots of people are being vaccinated now but, until a huge proportion of the population have been vaccinated and developed protection against covid infection, it’s important that we continue to follow all of the infection prevention measures we can to keep one another safe.

 Everyone can be reassured that the PCC have passed a very stringent risk assessment which can be viewed here.
-The church is regularly well cleaned and various infection prevention measures are in place for the time being.
+The church is regularly well cleaned.

 Important points for all of us: